Bizval Indicator Report

 Unemployment Rate

-The unemployment rate rose by 0.1 percentage point to 3.9% in November (seasonally adjusted), up from a revised 3.8% in October, according to data released by the Australian Bureau of Statistics (ABS).
+The seasonally adjusted unemployment rate fell by 0.4 percentage points to 3.7% in February, according to data released by the Australian Bureau of Statistics (ABS).

 Drivers of SME Values